Have you ever noticed how Jesus went around forgiving people who neither asked for forgiveness nor deserved it?

 The remedy for any lie is the truth.
-So following on from Part 1, here are three more wonderful promises regarding your forgiveness:
+Here are three more wonderful promises regarding your forgiveness:

 4. You were forgiven completely for all time